tjaffri/ml-dev-mac-setup/README.md

 bash <(curl -s https://raw.githubusercontent.com/tjaffri/ml-dev-mac-setup/master/setup.sh)
 ```

 See comments in ``setup.sh`` for more information on what it is doing.
+Set up is not completely unattended and will break occasionally to ask for credentials etc.

 Please enjoy responsibly.